becktothefuture/mccann-website/README.md

 </section>
 ```

-#### Webflow ScrollTrigger → IX2 bridge (`src/modules/webflow-scrolltrigger.js`)
+#### Webflow ScrollTrigger → IX bridge (`src/modules/webflow-scrolltrigger.js`)

 - **Behavior**: Ties `ScrollTrigger` to `.perspective-wrapper`.
 Emits an init event on load to set the animation to its start/paused state.
-As soon as the user begins scrolling down from the top of the first slide (very small threshold), emits a play event.
+As soon as the user begins scrolling down from the top of the first slide, emits a play event.
 When scrolling back above the driver, emits the reset event again so it’s paused at the top.
 - **Defaults**:
   - scroller: `.perspective-wrapper`
   - driver: `.slide--scroll-driver`
   - init/reset event: `logo-start`
   - play event: `logo-shrink`
-  - start `top top`, end `bottom top`, `markers: false`, playThreshold `0.02`
+  - start `top top`, end `top -10%`, `markers: false`
 - **Safety**: No‑ops if Webflow IX (ix2/ix3) or ScrollTrigger are unavailable, or if elements are missing.

-Note: If a custom scroller is detected (`.perspective-wrapper` scrollable), the window‑based slide pager is disabled to avoid conflicts with your native/CSS snap.
+Note: JS slide paging is disabled; rely on CSS `scroll-snap` in `.perspective-wrapper`.

 #### Vimeo helper (`src/modules/vimeo.js`)